Freemasonry: Political opposition

 Conspiracy theorists have long associated Freemasonry with the New World Order and the Illuminati, and state that Freemasonry as an organisation is either bent on world domination or already secretly in control of world politics.
-Historically Freemasonry has attracted criticism, and suppression from both the politically far right (e.g., Nazi Germany) and the far left (e.g. the former Communist states in Eastern Europe).
+Historically, Freemasonry has attracted criticism and suppression from both the politically far right (e.g. Nazi Germany and Francoist Spain) and the far left (e.g. the former Communist states in Eastern Europe).

-Freemasonry is viewed with distrust even in some modern democracies.
-In the UK, Masons working in the justice system, such as judges and police officers, were from 1999 to 2009 required to disclose their membership.
+Freemasonry is also viewed with distrust in some modern democracies.
+In the UK, Masons working in the justice system, such as judges and police officers, were required to disclose their membership from 1999 to 2009.
 While a parliamentary inquiry found that there had been no evidence of wrongdoing, the government believed that Masons' potential loyalties to support fellow Masons should be transparent to the public.
 The policy of requiring a declaration of masonic membership by applicants for judicial office (judges and magistrates) was ended in 2009 by Justice Secretary Jack Straw (who had initiated the requirement in the 1990s).
-Straw stated that the rule was considered disproportionate, since no impropriety or malpractice had been shown as a result of judges being Freemasons.
+Straw stated that the rule was considered disproportionate since no impropriety or malpractice had been shown as a result of judges being Freemasons.

 Freemasonry is both successful and controversial in France.
 As of the early 21st century, membership is rising, but reporting of it in popular media is often negative.

 In some countries anti-Masonry is often related to antisemitism and anti-Zionism.
-For example, in 1980, the Iraqi legal and penal code was changed by Saddam Hussein's ruling Ba'ath Party, making it a felony to "promote or acclaim Zionist principles, including Freemasonry, or who associate [themselves] with Zionist organisations".
-Professor Andrew Prescott of the University of Sheffield writes: "Since at least the time of the Protocols of the Elders of Zion, antisemitism has gone hand in hand with anti-masonry, so it is not surprising that allegations that 11 September was a Zionist plot have been accompanied by suggestions that the attacks were inspired by a masonic world order".
+For example, in 1980 the Iraqi legal and penal code was changed by Saddam Hussein's ruling Ba'ath Party, making it a crime to "promote or acclaim Zionist principles, including Freemasonry, or who associate [themselves] with Zionist organisations".
+Professor Andrew Prescott of the University of Sheffield writes: "Since at least the time of The Protocols of the Elders of Zion, antisemitism has gone hand in hand with anti-masonry, so it is not surprising that allegations that 11 September was a Zionist plot have been accompanied by suggestions that the attacks were inspired by a masonic world order".